cloudurable/kube-zookeeper-statefulsets/README.md

 ```

 Go through the annotated output and compare that to what the ***ZooKeeper Basics*** section said.
 Also notice that there are a lot of `Processing ruok command` in the log.
-This is because we have INFO level logging, and the
+This is because it has INFO level logging, and the
 ZooKeeper command for health check is `ruok` which should return `imok`.

 #### The ruok shows up a lot in the logs beause it is used for liveness and readiness probes